Thennilavu: Release and reception

 Thennilavu was released on 30 September 1961.
 Kanthan of Kalki praised the performances of the cast and the photography in Kashmir but criticised the story.
 Kumudam gave a more negative review, playing on the film's title by saying "Thennilavu Veen Selavu" (Thennilavu is a waste of money).
 It was a success at the box office, running in theatres for over 100 days.

 Legacy

 Thennilavu inspired the filming of more Indian films in Kashmir.
-Baradwaj Rangan said; "People from an older era may claim that the definitive Gemini romance was Missiamma, which reportedly was our grandmothers' Titanic, what with the actor wooing a charmingly young Savitri to the strains of Vaarayo Vennilaave.
+Baradwaj Rangan said; "People from an older era may claim that the definitive Gemini romance was Missiamma, which reportedly was our grandmothers' Titanic [...]
 I, however, go with [Thennilavu], if only for the too-cool image of him in swimming trunks, water-skiing alongside the charmingly young Vyjayanthimala."
 Mohan Raman named Thennilavu one of "the best examples" where Thangavelu played a "father" role.
 Thangavelu's dialogue "Kashmirikku ponakka cash meeruma?!" ("Will we have cash left if we go to Kashmir?") attained popularity.
 A sari brand named after the film was launched by Nalli Kuppuswami Chetti in 1961.
 The song "Paattu Padava" was included in the opening scene of the 2020 Canadian film Funny Boy.